SamChang03/SOC_Lab/Lab01/README.md

 2. Multiplication.h : Head file
 3. MultipTester.cpp : Testbench for the code

+- First open the Vitis and upload the HLS code/testbench in the Vitis HLS

 - Run the simulation to get the simulation result and check the HLS code meet our expectatoin
 ![vitis_simulation](https://github.com/SamChang03/SOC_Lab/blob/main/Lab01/vitis_simulation.png)